Fernandinho (footballer, born February 1997)

-Fernando Camões de Araújo (born 21 February 1997), known as Fernandinho, is a Portuguese professional footballer who plays for Barreirense, as a midfielder.
+Fernando Camões de Araújo (born 21 February 1997), known as Fernandinho, is a Portuguese professional footballer who plays for Juventude Évora, as a midfielder.

 Football career

 On 23 July 2017, Fernandinho made his professional debut with Famalicão in a 2017–18 Taça da Liga match against Santa Clara.

 On 25 August 2020, Fernandinho signed for Armenian Premier League club Lori.